alvr-org/ALVR/wiki/Installation-guide.md

 * Make it executable (`chmod +x audio-setup.sh` or via your file manager through file properties) then put the absolute path to the script in "On connect script" and "On disconnect script" settings, apply paths with enter (Setting -> Scroll all the way to the bottom).

+* Put headset to sleep and turn it back on, it should automatically create microphone and audio in your system and switch to them.